Like a Thief in the Night

 Wrath and Salvation

 Your choice is ruin or rescue, destruction or deliverance!

 The unbelieving world will not escape.
-All that man has built will be crumble when Christ returns.
+All that man has built crumbles when Christ returns.
 If you don’t know Jesus, you have a date with judgment.
-Your future is wrath, judgment and tribulation.
+Your future is wrath, judgment, and tribulation.
 And you will not escape!

 Are You Ready?